10 Common Google Tag Manager Mistakes:

 I explained the use of these RegEx and Lookup Tables in my blog how to deploy GTM across multiple sites.
 But to summarise, RegEx Tables use a pattern (e.g. hostname) and Lookup Tables use an input (e.g. a click ID) to define the event category, action and label.
 RegEx Tables are more scalable because they don’t have to be as narrow in how they define a pattern as Lookup Tables define the input.

 For this reason, Lookup tables can become very large and time consuming to complete.
-This means Lookup tables can be less efficient in terms of container size compared to RegEx tables, which may impact the weight of the js tag which GTM loads on a page.
-However, because many Lookup tables are used to measure events which occur after the page has fully loaded (e.g. click events), the size of the table is unlikely to impact on load speed.
+This means Lookup tables can be less efficient in terms of container size, which may impact the weight of the js tag which GTM loads on a page.
+However, because many Lookup tables measure events which occur after the page has fully loaded (e.g. click events).
+The size of the table is unlikely to impact on load speed.

 If you are concerned about the size of a Lookup table and how it might affect load speed, try delaying when the script loads.
 By using variables and inbuilt triggers you can specify when a tag fires to minimise the impact it has on load speed.

 I often use Lookup tables for click events which can create very large variables.
-To help with this process Simo Ahava has produced a post which explains how to create a Lookup Table generator to make this more efficient.
+To help with this process Simo Ahava has produced a post.
+This explains how to create a Lookup Table generator to make this more efficient.